AndrewTtofi/policy-engine-kubernetes/README.md

     * Not only the learning curve can be challenging, and leading to allocation of resources to setup Gatekeeper, its maintenance will also require many team members equipped with Rego knowledge.
   * Complexity in Policy Management
     * While the declarative nature of Gatekeeper's policies is helpful, managing a large number of complex policies can become challenging, requiring careful organization and governance.

+### Kyverno
+Kyverno is a policy engine designed specifically for Kubernetes, developed by Nirmata.
+It is recognized as an incubating project under the Cloud Native Computing Foundation (CNCF), highlighting its growing importance and adoption within the cloud-native ecosystem.
+Kyverno stands out for its Kubernetes-native approach to policy management, allowing cluster administrators to define, manage, and enforce policies directly on Kubernetes resources without the need to write complex code.

+Kyverno [works](https://kyverno.io/docs/introduction/#how-kyverno-works) by integrating directly with the Kubernetes API to apply policies as Kubernetes resources themselves, which simplifies the process of policy management in Kubernetes environments.
+Here's an overview of how Kyverno operates within a Kubernetes cluster:
+* Dynamic Admission Control
+  * Kyverno registers itself as a dynamic admission controller with the Kubernetes API server.
+    This allows Kyverno to intercept API requests, such as the creation, update, or deletion of Kubernetes resources, before they are processed and persisted in the cluster's etcd database.
+* Policies as Kubernetes Resources
+  * Administrators define policies using Kyverno custom resources, such as ClusterPolicy (non-namespaced) and Policy (namespaced).
+    These policies are written in YAML, similar to other Kubernetes resources, making them accessible to users familiar with Kubernetes.
+    The policies specify rules that can validate, mutate, or generate Kubernetes resources.
+  * Validation Rules
+    * Check the configuration of resources to ensure they meet certain criteria before being allowed in the cluster.
+      If a resource fails validation, the request is rejected, and an error is returned to the user.
+  * Mutation Rules
+    * Automatically modify resources as they are created or updated to ensure they comply with organizational standards or to inject certain configurations automatically.
+  * Generation Rules
+    * Create additional resources based on the presence or configuration of other resources.
+      This can be useful for ensuring related resources are always deployed together.
+* Policy Matching
+  * When Kyverno receives an admission review request from the Kubernetes API server, it evaluates the request against all applicable policies.
+    Policies can be scoped to apply to specific kinds of resources, namespaces, or even specific resource names, and can use label selectors for finer granularity.
+* Policy Enforcement
+  * For each matching policy, Kyverno applies the rules defined within that policy to the resource in the admission review request.
+  * If a validation rule fails, Kyverno rejects the request and returns an error explaining the violation.
+  * If a mutation rule applies, Kyverno modifies the resource in the request according to the rule and forwards the modified version to the API server for processing.
+  * If a generation rule is triggered, Kyverno creates the specified resources automatically.
+* Reporting and Feedback
+  * Kyverno generates policy reports that provide feedback on policy violations, mutations, and generated resources.
+    These reports help administrators understand the impact of policies and identify compliance issues within the cluster.